 Local bus Engadin

 If you travel from other parts of the Engadin, the local bus Engadin takes you to St. Moritz.
-Bus services will be increased over the race days.
-The following bus routes take you to St. Moritz Dorf:
+Please find here the line network and schedules of the local bus Engadin.

 Route 1: Samedan – Pontresina - St. Moritz Bahnhof – St. Moritz Bad – Corvatsch

-Route 2: Lagalb – Diavolezza – Pontresina – Celerina - St. Moritz Dorf – Sils - Maloja
+Route 2*: Lagalb – Diavolezza – Pontresina – Celerina - St. Moritz Dorf Klinik Gut – Sils - Maloja

 Route 3: Ortsbus: St. Moritz Bahnhof – Dorf – St. Moritz Bad